keptn/tutorials/site/tutorials/snippets/08/monitoring/setupDynatrace.md

     dynatrace-operator-fb56f7f59-pf5sg            1/1     Running   0          1d13h
     ```

     **Note**: In case any pods are crashing with `CrashLoopBackOff` or `Error`, please double check that you ticked *Enable volume storage*.
-Alternatively, please take a look at [the official troubleshooting guide](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/maintenance/troubleshoot-deployment-and-connectivity/#anchor_deploy).
+Alternatively, please take a look at [the official OneAgent troubleshooting guide](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/maintenance/troubleshoot-deployment-and-connectivity/#anchor_deploy).

 1. Optional: Verify in your Dynatrace Environment under the section *Kubernetes* that your cluster is monitored.